avoro/Twitter_Bot/README.md

 ```

 ## Ways to Automate
-The best way to automate this Twitter Bot is to use `AWS Lambda` with `cron` in order to specify how often should the script be executed.
+One way to automate this Twitter Bot is to use `AWS Lambda` with `cron` in order to specify how often should the script be executed.

 ## Things to Consider
 Twitter's `STANDARD API` has its rate limits.
 Be cautious of `GET` request as it has a limit of 180 calls per every 15 minutes.